openplanet-nl/nadeoapi-docs/docs/live/clubs/delete-member.md

 **Remarks**:

-- This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-If you encounter `401` errors using a dedicated server account, switch to using a Ubisoft account.
+- This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-- To leave a club, set `accountID` to your account ID.
+- To leave a club, set `accountId` to your account ID.
 - When trying to leave a club you are the creator of, the response will still return a `200` response code, but the account will not leave the club.

 ---